Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 TCI Wealth Advisors Background

 TCI Wealth Advisors was founded in 1990 by Bob Swift.
 Originally known as The Conservative Investor, it operated out of Swift’s house and focused on educational classes.
 In 1992, it changed its name and started to take its current form.
-Swift is still an advisor and a shareholder in the company.
-The company is privately owned by individuals and trusts.
+Today, the company is privately owned by individuals and trusts.
+In addition to its headquarters in Tucson, the firm has offices in Scottsdale; Flagstaff; Reno, Nevada; and Denver.

 TCI Wealth Advisors Investment Strategy